 - 1 Press C to select the Config screen.

 - 2 Use the \uparrow and \downarrow arrow keys to select Master Clear.

-- 3 Press ENTER to activate.

-- 4 Press Y to clear all screens.
+- 3 Press Y to clear all screens.

 MONITORING SYSTEM ACTIVITY AND PERFORMANCE

 The HDSL2 system provides the following maintenance screens for monitoring system activity and assessing performance.